funjoker/WowPacketParser/README.md

 Usage
 -----

-* Compile WowPacketParser using Visual Studio 2015 or higher (Windows) or Mono 4.4 or higher (Linux/OSX).
+* Compile WowPacketParser using Visual Studio 2017 or higher (Windows + .NET Core SDK 3.1) or dotnet 3.1 (Linux/OSX).
   Alternatively you can download compiled binaries from the links [below](#nightly-builds).
 * Edit `WowPacketParser.exe.config` to fit your needs.
 * Drag one or more files (.pkt or .bin) to `WowPacketParser.exe`.